Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ```

-Note that `Lobby.current.ID` and `Lobby.CreateJoinToken()` will be up to your implementation.
-A naive approach would be a set password as the secret, but a better approach would be to use a signed key such as a [JWT](https://www.jwt.io/introduction#when-to-use-json-web-tokens) which contains a lobby ID and signed by the lobby host.
+The `Lobby.current.ID` and `Lobby.CreateJoinToken()` will be up to your implementation.
+A naive approach would be to combine the lobby id and the password together.
+However, a better approach would be to use a signed key such as a [JWT](https://www.jwt.io/introduction#when-to-use-json-web-tokens) which could include the lobby id and the host could verify this token signature before allowing the user to join.

+> [!TIP]
+> Rich Presence is not a networking stack and does not provide lobbies or match making.
+> Consult your engine's manual or check out [Steams Documentation](https://partner.steamgames.com/doc/features/multiplayer/matchmaking) for their lobbies.

 ### Joining
 When a Party and Secret are set and the **viewing** user has had the URI Scheme registered, Discord will display a "Join" button on the presence.